moleculeprotocol/IPNFT/audit/PROJECT_SPEC.md

 # Project Spec

-## Fractionalizer
+## Synthesizer

-### Increasing Shares (Fraction Tokens)
+### Increasing Shares (Molecules)

-The original owner of an IPNFT can tell the `FractionalizedToken` to `issue` any number of times and dilute existing fraction token holders as long as the `FractionalizedToken` is not marked as `capped`.
+The original owner of an IPNFT can tell the `Molecules` to `issue` any number of times and dilute existing molecule holders as long as the `Molecules` is not marked as `capped`.
 This is intended functionality for the time being, despite being a perceived vulnerability.
 In the future, we will use off-chain voting (Snapshot) with an oracle (UMA oSnap) to prevent non-consensus minting and dilution, but for now we are aware of and fine with this.
 For now, we consider the IP-NFT original owner (multisig) a trusted entity.

-### Unique Fractionalization identifiers
+### Unique Synthesis identifiers

-An IPNFT can be fractionalized several times but only once per "original owner".
-That's not a perfect solution and doesn't cover the constructed case that someone fractionalizes, sells to someone else, who fractionalizes it again, and sells it back to the first owner.
+An IPNFT can be synthesized several times but only once per "original owner".
+That's not a perfect solution and doesn't cover the constructed case that someone synthesizes, sells to someone else, who synthesizes it again, and sells it back to the first owner.

-### ERC20 fraction tokens are not (will never be) upgradeable
+### ERC20 Molecules are not (will never be) upgradeable

-ERC20 contracts are spawned when the IPNFT is fractionalized.
+ERC20 contracts are spawned when the IPNFT is synthesized.
 Their bytecode is fixed and unproxied.
-Their template code is stored on the Fractionalizer contract so we can update the template itself but that only affects token contracts deployed on new fractionalization actions.
+Their template code is stored on the Synthesizer contract so we can update the template itself but that only affects token contracts deployed on new synthesis actions.
 The old tokens will stay at the code level they have been created with.

 ## Crowdsale